robcthegeek/dojo-starter-facilitator/problems/I-Can-Haz-Addends.md

 (Working title - naming is always hard 😊)

-> 🔍 This problem was discovered via [Daily Coding Problem](https://www.dailycodingproblem.com/).
+> 🔍 This problem was inspired via [Daily Coding Problem](https://www.dailycodingproblem.com/).

-Given a list of numbers `values`, and a number `k` - return whether any two numbers from the list add up to `k`.
+Given an input of a collection of positive integers - `values`  - and a number `k` - return whether any **two** numbers from the list add up to `k`.

 For example, given `[10, 15, 3, 7]` and `k` of `17`, return `true` since `10 + 7` is `17`.

+Additional Notes:

+* `values` can contain zero or more items.
+* `values` can have repeated numbers of the same value.

 ---